Why go to university?

 This is the best way to get advice.
 Try making some time to chat to your teachers and career advisors.
 We also host information sessions at your school, and our Open Days are a great chance to meet our students and staff.

 The University has a lot of great resources available, including course and subject brochures, course guides, and pamphlets.
-A good place to start is our Course and Unit Handbook.
+A good place to start is to find out about the courses we have to offer at Study with us.

 These websites provide handy information about careers and course options: